-Advances in transportation and communication have greatly exposed businesses to growth opportunities throughout the world yet the expansion has been so quick that the development of capable global leaders has lagged.
-With these opportunities come complex challenges which have found that thirty percent of United States corporations believe that they have failed to capitalize on those opportunities because they do not believe that they have enough capable managers to execute those global strategies.
+Advances in transportation and communication have greatly exposed businesses to growth opportunities throughout the world.
+Yet the expansion has been so quick that the development of capable global leaders has lagged.
+With these opportunities come complex challenges that have found that thirty percent of United States corporations believe that they have failed to capitalize on those opportunities.
+Because they do not believe that they have enough capable managers to execute those global strategies.
 McKinsey surveyed over five-hundred executives on human capital priorities and found that two-thirds identified leadership development on a global scale was their number one priority.
 A number of organizations are proactively addressing these gaps by diversifying their senior leadership teams, emphasizing values over policy, deemphasizing hierarchy over organizational flattening, and expanding leadership development outside of the domestic headquarters.

 Coupled with technological advances, generational shifts that violate previously held taboos, and an informational overload paired with a continual flux of organizational change, global leadership is becoming one of the most complex sciences that is affecting mankind.

 Researchers point out that any organization that is in this predicament of being spread apart is dependent upon alignment to achieve any level of future success.
-Using alignment in a broad sense, but if that company is in Asia, Europe, Africa, or the Americas, every team member has to understand the vision and be actively working towards the same goals, metrics, and budgets.
+Using alignment in a broad sense.
+But if that company is in Asia, Europe, Africa, or the Americas, every team member has to understand the vision.
+All have to actively work towards the same goals, metrics, and budgets.
 This includes how operations are executed, how support is elicited, and how the regions support each other.